funnybrum/GSMRemote/README.md

 ## Wiring diagram

 Some parts are still missing.
-Like the rellay control circuit and the VCC following circuit.
+Like the rellay control circuit and the VCC monitoring circuit.

 ### Details